mohamedtahoun1/mohamedtahoun1/README.md

  <a href="https://firebase.google.com/" target="_blank"> <img src="https://www.vectorlogo.zone/logos/firebase/firebase-icon.svg" alt="firebase" width="40" height="40"/> </a>
     </p>

-<h2 align="left">👨🏻‍💻 About Me:</h2>
+<<h2 align="left">🛡️ About Me:</h2>

-- :computer: I'm a Fullstack Developer, currently exploring Web3 Space
-- :hourglass_flowing_sand: Exploring Google Cloud & Microsoft Azure
+- 🎯 I'm a Cybersecurity Engineer & SOC Analyst, specialized in Blue Teaming
+- 🔍 Constantly threat hunting and monitoring logs to keep environments secure
+- 🌐 Deeply exploring Network Security, Architecture, and Cloud Defense
-- :rocket: Always ready to collaborate for Dev Experiments
+- 🚀 Always ready to collaborate on CTFs, Blue Team labs, and security research
-- :man_technologist: Former Project Lead Intern at GirlScript Foundation
-- :dart: Life Hack: "Explore :fire: and Explode :bomb: with knowledge"
-- :trophy: Grand Finalist of "Smart India Hackathon 2019" - Software Edition
-- :zap: Fun fact: I love to attend Meetups for learning & Conferences for Networking<br>
+- 🧠 Life Hack: "To catch a hacker, you have to think like one"
+- ⚡ Fun fact: I treat PCAP files and log analysis like solving a murder mystery